d-tomerini/aiida-post/README.md

 and disseminate the simulations, data, and workflows of modern-day computational science.

 Our interconnection app will provede very basic extension to the existing REST API of AiiDA, to deal specifically with:
-1. Requests for calculated data
+1. Submission of workflow
-2. Requests for stored data
+2. Retrieval of specific workflow nodes
-3. Information on stored database nodes (calculations, previous requests, calculation logs)
+3. Structural search
 4. Information on ongoing calculations

 ## Running the app

 The app can be run through the ``verdi run`` executable, that loads some of the necessary classes for the execution:

 ``
   verdi run app.py